-This southern-sounding beauty is actually a native to the southeastern U.S. Leaves are shiny and light green, attached to long branches that grow in different directions.
-Climbing up a trellis, arbor or pergola, Carolina Jessamine's vines will hang down and blow in the wind.
-Yellow flowers are trumpet shaped and fragrant.Continue to 6 of 16 below.
+This Southern-sounding beauty is a native to the southeastern United States.
+Leaves are shiny and light green and attached to long branches that grow in different directions.
+Climbing up a trellis, arbor, or pergola, Carolina Jessamine's vines will hang down and blow in the wind.
+Yellow flowers are trumpet-shaped and fragrant.Continue to 5 of 15 below.

 Size: Some varieties can reach 20 feet and beyond.

-Colors: A variety of colors, like white, pink, red, yellow, etc.
+Colors: A variety of colors such as white, pink, red, yellow, etc.

-Flowers or Fruits: Grapes are purple, green, black, or combinations of these colors.
+Flower or fruit colors: Grapes are purple, green, black, or combinations of these colors.

 Size: Can grow to 20 feet or more.

-Grape-growing for wine making is not just a matter of growing a few vines and making wine in the... basement.
-While grapes definitely prefer a Mediterranean climate, they aren't limited to those regions.
-One thing grape vines need is support, and a pergola or arbor provides the perfect framework for them to climb and thrive.Continue to 10 of 16 below.
+Grape-growing for wine-making is not just a matter of growing a few vines and making wine in the basement.
+While grapes prefer a Mediterranean climate, they aren't limited to those regions.
+One thing grapevines need is support, and a pergola or arbor provides the perfect framework for them to climb and thrive.Continue to 9 of 15 below.

 Giant Burmese Honeysuckle

-Flowers: White, which open at night or on overcast days.
+Flowers: White and they open at night or on overcast days.
 Needs heat to bloom.

-Flower Colors: White, pink, purple, red, yellow, orange, with different colored centers and all kinds of variations.
+Flower colors: White, pink, purple, red, yellow, and orange, with different colored centers and all kinds of variations.
 Some species are fragrant.

 Size: Can climb to 40 feet or more.

-Natives of tropical Americas, Asia, Amerasia, Australia and the South Pacific, the genus includes more than 500 species, most of which are vines.
-When provided support, like a pergola or arbor, a passion vine will attach to the structure and other plants with coiled tendrils.
+Natives of tropical Americas, Asia, Australia, and the South Pacific, the genus includes more than 500 species, most of which are vines.
+When provided support such as a pergola or arbor, a passion vine will attach to the structure and other plants with coiled tendrils.
 Passionflowers are tolerant of most soils, but like regular water and sun with dappled shade for optimum growing performance.